If you have never played the violin or seen a violin being played then you haven’t lived!

 If you have ever watched a performer prepare for a violin performance, you will no doubt have seen them tightening the curved bow and applying what looks like a small object (violin rosin) over the bow hair.
 To maintain their curve, you must loosen up the bow when not in use and then tighten it again the next time you play it.

 Finally, it is good to keep some perspective… you will not sound good for a very long time unless you put in the necessary hours of practice.
 This is because the violin is no easy instrument to play, and requires real skill, flair and talent.
 Most of all, it requires commitment and hard work so be prepared to work hard to achieve the best end result!

-If you live in the big smoke or want to travel to the capital specifically to become a musician, then here are a few places offering violin lessons that you might like to look into.
+If you live in the big smoke or want to travel to the capital specifically to become a musician, then here are a few places offering violin lessons near me that you might like to look into.

 There are, of course, many more places and tutors offering exceptional musical services so be sure to do your research before applying.